 Be well prepared:

-- Assess the weather forecast – particularly for any rain and snow that could lead to a rise in river levels – and make your plans accordingly.
+- Check the weather forecast before you make your plans.
+Be aware of any rain and snow that could lead to a rise in river levels, and plan accordingly.

 - Make sure everyone has the right clothing, food and equipment for all possible conditions.

-- Take into account the experience and fitness of everyone in your party when planning your trip.
+- Consider the experience and fitness of everyone in your group when planning your trip.

-- Know where you are going, make sure you carry a map, know how to read it and leave detailed intentions with friends and whanau.
+- Know where you are going.
+Make sure you carry a map and know how to read it.

 - Carry an emergency communication device such as a distress beacon or satellite phone.